 Nets should be secure.
 Home team managers should carry some duct tape or ties to fix net problems.
 In many cities a club or city maintains the fields and it may be difficult for you to push them to fix problems, but you should be prepared to make minor repairs to nets.

 Competitive divisions will have three match officials.
 (1) Center Referee and (2) Linesman.

 If there are only two officials at a competitive division match, the league policy is to have the two officials referee the game in tandem and pay each one $60.

-If there is just (1) referee for a game in either competitive or recreational games then the managers are to decide between having the referee act as a center with (2) unofficial linesmen or re-scheduling the game to a later date.
+If there is just one referee present for a game in either competitive or recreational games then the managers are to decide between having the referee act as a center with unofficial linesmen or re-scheduling the game to a later date.

-Notification to the league president of any games that will be forfeited must come by noon on the Thursday prior to the Sunday match otherwise the forfeiting team will be responsible for paying the referees.
+Notification to the league president of any games that will be forfeited must come by 6 pm on the Thursday prior to the Sunday match otherwise the forfeiting team will be responsible for paying the referees ($170).
 Please contact the opposing manager first to discuss a re-schedule date (if desired) then contact the league president.

 It is entirely the referee’s decision to call the game at any time if he or she feels that the weather conditions are unsafe for the players: this is standard procedure in any soccer league.